 (3) In or adjacent to every toilet room, a non-combustible container shall be provided for the disposal of hand cleaning and drying supplies.

 (4) A covered container or a bag that is impervious to moisture shall be provided for the disposal of sanitary napkins in each toilet room for the use of female employees.

-6.16 Every employer shall, where reasonably practicable, provide at each washbasin in a toilet room hot and cold running water.
+6.16 Every employer shall, if feasible, provide at each washbasin in a toilet room hot and cold running water.